uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Please refer to my github repo [https://github.com/uv10000/CarND-Capstone](https://github.com/uv10000/CarND-Capstone).

-is "The submitted code must work successfully to navigate Carla around the test track".
+My solution is just enough to satisfy the  [project rubric](https://review.udacity.com/#!/rubrics/1969/view).
+Yet I would have liked to acchieved more, but there were severe time constraints due to my full time job and my two lovely little kids.

-This just about satisfies the  [project rubric](https://review.udacity.com/#!/rubrics/1969/view) -- yet I would have liked to acchieved more ... severe time constraints due to my full time job and my two lovely little kids.
+For the same reason I decided not to join a team, thereby giving away the option to test the code on the real Carla vehicle.

 Thank you for reviewing!